vitekzkytek/GlobalizationScience/README.md

 `20181218_AllFieldsCountriesMethods_bot_all.csv` contains data for bottom level of disciplines (Scopus subject areas) `20181218_AllFieldsCountriesMethods_TOP.xlsx` contains data for top level of disciplines (Life Sciences, Physical Sciences, Medical Sciences, Social Sciences)

+Detailed methodology is described in the interactive application

  ### `/TransformToWeb/`
  Transform data from previous section into a web readable data that can be feeded into the database